softwareconstruction240/autograder/getting-started/windows.md

 #### Initially Creating the Dev Container

-To setup your dev container for the first time:
+To set up your dev container for the first time:
 1. Navigate to `.devcontainer/devcontainer.json`
 2. There should be an icon that pops up next to the opening curly brace
 3. Click the icon, then select `Create Dev Container and Clone Sources...`.
 (Not to be confused